 Chamomile is a small, leafy, flowering plant that is often made into an herbal tea by drying the flowers and submersing them in hot water in a tea bag or a tea ball.
-Chamomile has a soothing aroma and taste and, because it doesn’t contain caffeine, many people find that it helps them to fall asleep.
+Chamomile (Matricaria recutita) has a soothing aroma and taste and, because it doesn’t contain caffeine, many people find that it helps them to fall asleep.
 Many believe that the medicinal properties of chamomile go far beyond just making you drowsy.

 Calming Of Muscles And Nerves